oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 - compare 2 JIT experiments including proftool data,
 - compare a JIT experiment (including proftool data) with an AOT experiment.

-These use cases are facilitated by the commands `mx profdiff report`, `mx profdiff jit-vs-jit`, and `mx profdiff jit-vs-aot` respectively.
+These use cases are implemented as the commands `mx profdiff report`, `mx profdiff jit-vs-jit`, and `mx profdiff jit-vs-aot` respectively.
 Run `mx profdiff help` to show the general help or `mx profdiff help COMMAND` to show help for a command.